yanivam/react-svg-worldmap/docs/api.md

 - `ISOCode`: the ISO code available to name countries.
 - `DataItem`: the type for each country's value to be passed in the `data` prop.
+- `Data`: it's just `DataItem[]`, for more convenience.
-- `CountryContext`: the context of each country's style, to be used in custom styling.
+- `CountryContext`: the context in rendering each country, to be used in customization callbacks.
 - `Props`: the props type for the `WorldMap` component.
 - `WorldMap`: available both as named and default export.
 The actual component to be rendered.